DataDog/datadog-agent/docs/public/components/creating-components.md

         Conf config.Component
         Log  log.Component
     }
+    ```

+!!!
+Info "Using other components"
+    You want to use another component within your own?
+Simply add it to the `Requires` struct and `Fx` will give it to
+    you at initialization !
+Be careful of cycling dependencies though.

+As for the output of our component we are going populate the `Provides` struct with the all the return values.
+ .
+=== ":octicons-file-code-16: comp/compression/fx-zstd/component.go"
+    ```go
     // Here we list all the types we're going to return.
 You can return as many types as you want and they will all
     // be available through FX in other components.
     // The type and field needs to be public to be used in the `fx` folders.
     //
     // In our example we're only returning our component. type Provides struct {
+        Comp def.Component
+    }
+    ```

+If we peace all together our component code looks like this:

+=== ":octicons-file-code-16: comp/compression/fx-zstd/component.go"
+    ```go
+    package zstdimpl

+    import (
+        "fmt"
+        "github.com/DataDog/datadog-agent/comp/compression/def"

+        config "github.com/DataDog/datadog-agent/comp/core/config/def"
+        log "github.com/DataDog/datadog-agent/comp/core/log/def"
+    )

+    type Requires struct {
+        Conf config.Component
+        Log  log.Component
+    }

+    type Provides struct {
         Comp def.Component
     }